calummoore/blog-product/content/blog/why-one-product-a-week/index.md

 Here are some of the things I will share:

 * A new product every week
+* Videos of me designing and building the app
 * Lessons I learn along the way
 * Failures
 * Revenue and metrics